Revisiting self-seeding mechanism by generating vector ultraviolet N$_2^{+}$ lasing: Introduction

 The prevailing use of Ti:sapphire (Ti:Sa) laser pulses complicates this question further, as the wavelength of the driving field is around 800 nm, with its second harmonic overlapping with the 391-nm transition.
 If the 391-nm lasing is self-seeded, it can be attributed to superfluorescence or light amplification by stimulated emission of radiation (i.e., laser action).
 Conversely, if the 391-nm lasing process does not involve any seeding, it is strictly amplified spontaneous emission (ASE) \cite{luo2003lasing}.
-For few-cycle Ti:Sa pulses as the driving field, the spectrum typically spans from 550 nm to 1000 nm, and the SPM during the focusing process can easily generate a supercontinuum extending down to 391 nm, especially at high pressure \cite{xu2015sub,ando2019rotational}, serving as a seed.
-In contrast, for the most commonly used multi-cycle Ti:Sa pulses with durations of 30-50 fs as the driving field, only very weak supercontinuum was observed near 391 nm in \textit{air} with a pulse energy of 6 mJ \cite{chu2013self}.
-However, within the optimal gas pressure window around 5-50 mbar that yields the strongest and clearest 391-nm lasing, SPM cannot broaden the spectrum down to 400 nm because of the narrow spectral bandwidth of the driving field.
-To the best of our knowledge, no direct experimental observation has been reported of a supercontinuum near 391 nm at low pressures by mJ-level 35-fs multi-cycle Ti:sapphire lasers.
-Nevertheless, N$_2^{+}$ lasing at 391 nm can be easily observed from 5 to 30 mbar with a pump pulse energy below 3 mJ \cite{liu2015recollision, chen2019electronic, gao2023structured, hu2023generation, gao2024controlling}, even in a dilute gas jet \cite{britton2018testing, britton2019short} that is too short to support the propagation length needed for significant SPM.
-This rules out SPM as the self-seeding mechanism of 391-nm lasing in the most common case of 35-fs Ti:Sa pulse and low gas pressure.
+For few-cycle Ti:Sa pulses as the driving field, the spectrum typically spans 550–1000 nm, and the SPM during the focusing process can easily generate a significant supercontinuum extending down to 391 nm at 1 bar pressure \cite{xu2015sub}, serving as a seed.
+This is reasonable because the intensity and spectral broadening of SPM are proportional to the gas pressure, sample length, and pulse peak intensity \cite{corkum1985generation,perry1994self}.
+Thus, for the most commonly used multi-cycle Ti:Sa pulses with durations of 35 fs as the driving field, only a very weak supercontinuum was observed near 391 nm in 1 bar \textit{air} with a pulse energy of 6 mJ \cite{chu2013self}.
+However, within the optimal gas pressure window around 5-50 mbar that yields the strongest and clearest 391-nm lasing, SPM cannot broaden the driving field spectrum down to 391 nm because of the narrow spectral bandwidth (800 nm $\pm$ 14 nm) and low gas pressure.
+To the best of our knowledge, no direct experimental observation has been reported of a supercontinuum near 391 nm at low pressures pumped by mJ-level 35-fs multi-cycle Ti:Sa lasers.
+Nevertheless, N$_2^{+}$ lasing at 391 nm can be easily observed from 5 to 30 mbar with a pump pulse energy below 3 mJ \cite{liu2015recollision, chen2019electronic, gao2023structured, hu2023generation, gao2024controlling}, even in a dilute gas jet \cite{britton2018testing, britton2019short} that is too short to support the sample length needed for significant SPM.
+This rules out SPM as the self-seeding mechanism of 391-nm lasing in the most common case of 35-fs Ti:Sa pulse at low gas pressure.